-The HIWEC study area contains potentially suitable Northern Myotis habitat including forest and swamp vegetation communities that may contain cavity trees suitable for roosting or maternity colonies, as well as one (1) cave that may provide suitable bat hibernaculum habitat (refer to Appendix F2).
+The HIWEC study area contains potentially suitable Northern Myotis habitat including forest and swamp vegetation communities that may contain cavity trees suitable for roosting or maternity colonies, as well as rock barrens, fens, bogs, marshes, cultural woodland, open water and shallow water vegetating communities for foraging habitat (refer to Appendix F2).
 The occurrence of this species in the HIWEC study area was documented through acoustic monitoring surveys completed in 2011, 2012 and 2013.
 The methods and results of these surveys are described in detail in the Summary of 2011, 2012 and 2013 Bat Acoustic Monitoring Surveys - Henvey Inlet Wind Energy Centre Study Area (refer to Appendix A of Appendix F1).
 This species was recorded within the HIWEC study area in 2011 and 2012, and was potentially present in 2013 based on the results of these surveys.
+The recovery strategy for this species has not been posted yet and therefore, potential environmental effects on critical habitat for this species are assessed in Section 6 by determining effects to suitable habitat.
+This approach provides a more conservative estimate of potential impacts since critical habitat is a smaller subset of suitable habitat.